AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/BBEdit and Textwrangler Install.md

 ![Download Notepad++](screenshots/download_text_wrangler.png)

-**Step 2.**  Copy the "Mental Ray.plist" file from the **install** folder to your Language Modules folder.
+**Step 2.**  Copy the "Mental Ray.plist" and  "FlexNet Publisher License.plist" files from the **install/Language Modules** folder to your Language Modules folder.

 If you are using TextWrangler the module belongs in this folder:

     ~/Library/Application Support/TextWrangler/Language Modules/

 If you are using BBEdit the module belongs in this folder:

     ~/Library/Application Support/BBEdit/Language Modules/

 On Mac OS X Lion / Mountain Lion you can open the hidden **~/Library** folder by switching to the Finder.
 From the "Go" Menu select, "Go to Folder..." or press the hotkey **Shift-Command-G**.

 ![Run the Go to Folder Menu item](screenshots/go-to-folder.png)

 Paste in the Languages Module folder path and hit "go".

 ![Paste in the Language Modules Path](screenshots/go-to-app-support.png)

 If you are running Mountain Lion and the BBEdit / TextWrangler "Language Modules" folder doesn't exist you can create the folders manually.
 A quick way to create the folders is to use the terminal:

 TextWrangler Folder Creation Command:

 > mkdir -p ~/"Library/Application Support/TextWrangler/Language Modules/"

 BBEdit Folder Creation Command:

 > mkdir -p ~/"Library/Application Support/BBEdit/Language Modules/"

 ![Make the directory](screenshots/make_the_folder.png)

-Once you are in the Language Modules folder you can copy the **Mental Ray.plist** file in place.
+Once you are in the Language Modules folder you can copy the **Mental Ray.plist** and **FlexNet Publisher License.plist** files in place.

 ![Copy the Mental Ray.plist file.](screenshots/copy-plist-to-folder.png)